SharePoint/sp-dev-docs/docs/schema/content-type-bindings.md

 - [Elements Element (ContentTypeBinding)](elements-element-contenttypebinding.md)

-## Content Type Binding Definition schema example
+## Content Type Binding definition schema example

 The following example specifies a content type to bind to the specified list type.